michaelzangl/minebot/README.md

 Developing Minebot
 ==================

+I won't develop this mod any further.
+Minecraft 1.8.9 is the last supported version.
+But I will be accepting PRs to this repository.

 I use eclipse for development.
 You should know how to set up and use Minecraft Forge.

 How to add a new command: